y-ken/fluent-plugin-sentry/README.md

 When true (the default) this option will expand the escaped character into the original control code.
 This important for successfully parsing stacktraces.

+* userid_key
+[default] "" (empty array)

+List of keys to use as for the Sentry user id.
+Keys are looked up in order a log event, first match wins.

+Example with `userid_key account, user` and the log
+`{ "msg": "foo", "account": "foo", "user": "babar" }` the Sentry user id will be set to "foo".

+Composed IDs are supported.
+Example with
+`userid_key account/user, account, user` and the log as above, the Sentry user id will be set to "foo/babar".

+Forward slash is used to identify the different keys.

 It also support rewriting Tag with SetTagKeyMixin.